BrianPulfer/PapersReimplementations/README.md

 ## Package ddpm
 Implementation of the _Denoising Diffusion Probabilistic Models_"" [paper](https://arxiv.org/abs/2006.11239).
 I use MNIST and FashionMNIST dataset as toy examples.
 The model used is a custom U-Net like architecture with the use of positional embeddings.
+Pre-trained models for both datasets (20 epochs only) are provided in the package (not good practice, I know 😅).

 <center><img src="./ddpm/mnist.gif" /> <img src="./ddpm/fashion.gif" /></center>